6 min read

 Either way, you know it’s likely to come up.
 So why not prepare for it?
 Here, we discuss why price is often a false objection and how to overcome price objections without resorting to hefty discounts.

-Sometimes, just sometimes, price can be a real objection.
-Maybe your customer has recently secured funding and there’s not enough in the budget to meet your price point.
-Ask yourself: how far down the sales funnel are they?
+Sometimes, price can be a real objection.
+A customer may not have secured the funding they applied for or there’s simply not enough money in the budget to meet your price point.
+If you’re down the bottom of the sales funnel, then ask yourself: why am I only just finding this out?

 “You’re too expensive”